gangadharakalakada/RestaurantsDatabase/README.md

 # RestaurantsDatabase
-connecting restaurant database with help of JDBC
+restaurant database perform operation on databsae like CRUD operations with help of java JDBC